We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 We love coffee.

-I mean, yeah, obviously mornings begin with it, life begins with it, however, would you leave your partner for it?
+I mean, yeah, obviously mornings begin with it, life begins with it.

 Turkish women say, “YEAH!”